Netflix/lemur/docs/administration.rst

         This defines the schedule, with which the celery beat makes the worker run the specified tasks.

+.. data:: CELERY_ENDPOINTS_EXPIRE_TIME_IN_HOURS
+    :noindex:

+        This is an optional parameter that defines the expiration time for endpoints when the endpoint expiration celery task is running.
+Default value is set to 2h.

 Since the celery module, relies on the RedisHandler, the following options also need to be set.

 .. data:: REDIS_HOST